Glorious coastlines (Northern TOur IDEAS)

 A string of family-friendly sandy beaches (York Beach, Ogunquit and Wells Beach) are popular in high summer.
 Ogunquit has soft sand backed by grassy dunes.
 With lobster boats and colorful buoys, Perkins Cove has reminders of the past, with lively seafood restaurants for today’s visitors.

 Three communities in one.
 Kennebunk’s historic district boasts fine old houses, while Kennebunk Beach is a summer playground.
-Kennebunkport has long been the family summer home of Presidents George and George W Bush.
+Kennebunkport has long been the family summer home of Presidents George H. W. and George W. Bush.
 Further north, Old Orchard Beach has all the fun of the fair, plus a pier and seven miles of silver sand.

 - Portland, Maine: Lively coastal city